California Vandalism Graffiti Law Penal Code 594

-What does the prosecutor have to show in order to prove that I am guilty of vandalism?
+What does the prosecutor have to show to prove that I am guilty of vandalism?

 The prosecutor must prove that you maliciously damaged or destroyed real or personal property.